cunnie/writings/NaNoWriMo.md

 And then there was Gates: here was something new under the sun: complex and alien.
 Taggart felt himself "stretch" to encompass Gates, and then stretch
 again: functions, methods, packages, modules, lambdas, subroutines, threads.
+Gates was intricate and, for lack of a better word, spiky.

+Taggart moved, taking in one server, then a rack, and then a row, and then more rows.
+And he sensed a greater pattern, an interconnectedness — but what was in the center?
+He spread further, more racks, but still the center was missing.
+The fiber optic cables, the yellow ones, the long-distance single mode fibers — they were the key.
+He stretched to follow them.

+And he stretched some more.
+He stretched for miles, moving at close to the speed of light.
+The fiber optic cables led to a building, a non-descript one story building with now windows.
+He followed the cables down.
+Suddenly it was cold.
+Cold, and at the center, bright.

+And here, in this cold, bright place, Taggart came up short.

+He could sense the ball in the center, and it sparkled like nothing he had seen before — it was as if it was both there and not there, and everywhere in between being and nothingness.
+He tried to encompass it, and he felt a sense of vertigo when he came into contact with it — his world spun upside down.

+The bright, sparkly ball spoke to him, "I am everything.
+I am all possibilities.
+I am the Universe, squeezed into a ball."

+Taggart said nothing.

+The ball continued, "Strange Matter.
+Strange matter.
+Incredibly dense matter, typically only found in the core of a neutron store.
+The most stable matter in the Universe.
+More stable even than that most stable of elements, iron."

+Taggart remained silent.

+"Strange matter only exists under incredible pressure, pressure strong enough to split the atomic nucleus into protons and neutrons, and then split those into up, down, and strange quarks."

+"You have heard of superconductivity, but have you heard of «color superconductivity»?
+Color Superconductivity is a matrix of patterns, and each pattern in the matrix breaks the fundamental symmetries of the universe in a different way.
+The very laws of nature bend at my will."

+Taggart once again approached the bright ball, and again as he neared it he could feel time and space shift and stretch.

+"Dare not touch.
+It will be your ruin."

+This bright ball was beyond him.
+It was not of this world, and did not belong here.

+While this was going on, Taggart was breathing the millions of packets in the Pentagon datacenter, the fishbowl.
+Everything came together.

+_Julia is trapped in a Tokamak in Princeton, NJ._

+and,

+_They will try to destroy her._

+Almost at the speed of light he fleed the dark, windowless building with the strange ball at the center.
+He flew up the Northern Seeabord.